-Kate hails from South Africa where she completed her undergraduate degree and then worked for two years in a premier musculoskeletal practice.
+Kate hails from South Africa where she completed her undergraduate degree and then worked for two years in a premier teaching musculoskeletal practice in Johannesburg.
 Wanting to work and travel more, she moved to Edinburgh where she worked as a locum in the NHS.
-She then moved to the East Midlands when offered the job as the Senior Physio for Derbyshire County Cricket, where she worked for almost 4 years, travelling full time with the team, and also looking after the academy cricketers.
+The move to the East Midlands was to take up the role as Senior Physio for Derbyshire County Cricket, where she worked for almost 4 years, travelling full time with the team, and also looking after the academy cricketers.
 Wanting to expand her knowledge she embarked upon a Masters in Perth (Australia) in Manual Therapy.

-Immediately after completing the Masters she started work as the physio for the New Zealand cricket team, travelling the world with the team for two and a half years before returning to the UK.
-Kate started working at Derbyshire Sports Injuries Clinic in 2011, with a view to taking over the clinic.
-Unfortunately these things never happen quickly, but good things come to those who wait!
-As well as working in the clinic Kate does some lecturing on the Nottingham Sports Medicine Masters and on the GP training course, as well as consultancy work for England Cricket and UK Athletics.
+On completion of the Masters she started work as the physio for the New Zealand cricket team, travelling the world with the team for two and a half years before returning to the UK.
+Kate started working at this clinic in 2011, finally purchasing the clinic in 2014.
+As well as working in the clinic Kate occasionally lectures on the Nottingham Sports Medicine Masters and the GP training course, as well as some consultancy work for England Cricket and UK Athletics.

-She was also extremely fortunate to work as a physio at the London 2012 Olympics working in track & field.
-Kate’s main areas of interests include treatment of fascia using the Lynotherapy technique (Kate currently is the only qualified practitioner of this method in the UK), shoulder injuries and complicated longstanding injuries.
+Kate was also extremely fortunate to work as a physio at the London 2012 Olympics working in track & field.
+Kate’s main areas of interests include treatment of fascia , knee injuries and complicated longstanding injuries.

-In her free time she likes to train in the gym, ride her bike, ski, salsa dance, cook/bake and feed her nearest and dearest!
+In her free time she likes to train in the gym, ride her bike, ski, feed her loved ones and spend time with her family.
 She also enjoys travelling and exploring the UK and abroad.

 Gemma’s career started in the NHS, working within mental health both in the hospital setting and within the community.
 In 2010/ 2011 she took some time out to carry out a ski season in Verbier, Switzerland, working as a physiotherapist/ sports masseuse - in addition to having a fabulous time!